avih/miniwebsvr/branches/mwh/mwht/README.txt

 MiniWeb Helper Templates

-This is a templating system to assist in generating HTML content dynamically.
+This is a template system to assist in generating HTML content dynamically.
-One of the first usefull examples I intend to create is the direcory listing template.
+One of the first useful examples I intend to create is the directory listing template.

 It will have a template "parser" (for interpreting the template) and some way of "Compiling" the template to C++ source.
-(If that is not reasonably simple to do, an option of atleast exporting the internal parsed tree to source would be cool too)
+(If that is not reasonably simple to do, an option of at least exporting the internal parsed tree to source would be cool too)

 Templates will be as follows: